ICS 21 Winter 2008

 Determining the final course grades requires several steps:

-Then we assign provisional course grades using the following scale, though the cutoffs may be, and often have been, lower: Grades in the A range (A–, A, A+), 80% and above; grades in the B range, 70%–79%; grades in the C range, 60%–69%; grades in the D range, 50%–59%; and F grades below that.
+4. We assign provisional course grades using the following scale, though the cutoffs may be, and often have been, lower: Grades in the A range (A–, A, A+), 80% and above; grades in the B range, 70%–79%; grades in the C range, 60%–69%; grades in the D range, 50%–59%; and F grades below that.
 A+ grades are reserved for the top scoring student or two, and are awarded only if those scores are significantly higher than the next highest scores.

 This is not a curve.
 If it were, the cut points would be based on the distribution of scores in the class, rather than fixed cut points.
 Using an established point scale means that you are not graded in direct competition with your classmates.

-Then we determine how many exams you passed:
+5. We determine how many exams you passed:

-if you passed this # of exams your course letter grade is the lower of the provisional letter grade and a grade of
+If you passed this # of exams Your course letter grade is the lower of the provisional letter grade and a grade of

 5